jepa/ubcdown/README.md

 ### `00_Cover.Rmd`, `01_Committee_form.Rmd`, `02_Abstract.Rmd`, etc.

 These are the Rmd files for each *global* chapter in your dissertation.
-Write your thesis in these.
+Write your dissertation in these.
 If you're writing in RStudio, you may find the [wordcount addin](https://github.com/benmarwick/wordcountaddin) useful for getting word counts and readability statistics in R markdown documents.

 ## Related projects